matamalaortiz/Pong-ML/README.md

 ## How it works

-P5ML Pong Game uses the P5 DeepLearn library https://github.com/cvalenzuela/p5-deeplearn-js to train the controllers and predict the output.
+ML Pong uses the P5 DeepLearn library https://github.com/cvalenzuela/p5-deeplearn-js to train the controllers and predict the output.

 ## Demo

-Video Demo version runs in 2 windows browsers and is sending the data through web sockets.
+Video Demo version runs in 2 different windows browsers and is sending the data through web sockets.
 (The repo for this project combines the game and the controller in one single page)

 ### [ML PONG](https://www.youtube.com/watch?v=koZYwOAHmQM&feature=youtu.be)
 [![ML PONG](public/images/video.jpg)](https://www.youtube.com/watch?v=koZYwOAHmQM&feature=youtu.be)